-For the health and safety of all of our PES students, food items are not to be sent to school for individual student birthdays at all.
-Parents may send non-food items if they wish, such as pencils, stickers or a book for the classroom library.
-Our CNP program is going to recognize students on their stickers or a book for the classroom library.
-Our CNP program is going to recognize students on their birthday month with a special treat.
-Parents may come have lunch with their child on that special day if there are no visitor restrictions in place at that time.
-Please notify your child's teacher in advance should you decide to have lunch with your child that day.
-Please do not bring take-out food to your child for lunch when you visit.
+For the safety of all of our students, we are requesting no food items be sent to school for birthdays.
+Our CNP program is going to celebrate birthdays monthly instead.
+Parents may come have lunch with their child on this special day, and/or send a book to be donated in your child's name to the class library.
 No flowers or balloons are to be received at school for students at any time for birthdays or other special events.